Build and Manage an Event - Step 5

 Step 5: Customize Look and Feel

-You have three options in Certain to configure the look-and-feel of your event:
+Three options exist in Certain to configure the look-and-feel of your event:

 The following table summarizes the advantages and disadvantages of each approach: